six0four/ceng317/2020projects/01.PCF8574/README.md

 	2. Date:
 	3. Section:
 	4. Sensor/Effector choice: PCF8574
-2. I will make a USB serial device that will send output from a sensor (switch) and receive input for an effector (two LEDs) via [Seeed Studio assembly](https://www.seeedstudio.com/fusion_pcb.html).
+2. I will make a USB serial device, that will send output from a sensor (switch) and receive input for an effector (two LEDs), via [Seeed Studio assembly](https://www.seeedstudio.com/fusion_pcb.html).
 This can be connected via a USB cable to a PC and PuTTY can be used for debugging.
-They can then also be connected to a Pi via USB but not necessarily this term.
+It can then also be connected to a Pi via USB but not necessarily this term.
 3. Preliminary Bill of Materials
     1. OPL: [ShenZhen](https://www.seeedstudio.com/opl.html)
     2. MPN: PCF8574T